Updated: June 02, 2018

 Q: What is your cancelation policy?

-A: Deposits are non-refundable however those who pay the full camp amount upon registration can qualify for a partial refund (i.e. full amount less the regular deposit amount) upon reception of a writing request via email sent to the camp administrator.
-No refunds after five (5) business days of completing your online registration and your PayPal® payment has been received.
+A: Deposits are non-refundable after five (5) business days after registration however those who pay the full camp amount upon registration can qualify for a partial refund (i.e. full amount less the regular deposit amount) upon reception of a writing request via email sent to the camp administrator.
+There are No refunds after five (5) business days of completing your online registration and your PayPal® payment has been received.
 Any request cancelation/refund request will be considered on an individual basis by the Codiac Summer Camp director.
 Cancelations due to medical reasons must be accompanied by a doctor’s note stating the reason why the skater cannot attend the camp at the time of request.

 If you have any other concerns or issues, please contact the Codiac Summer Camp Director: Click Here